overbyte/notes/go-course.md

 	}

     // set up a new channel using string type to communicate between
-    // the channel and the main thread c := make(chan string)
+    // the channel and the main routine c := make(chan string)

     // set up a goroutine for each link